You’ve heard it before and you’ll hear it again: always wear sunscreen!

-If you’re searching for natural sunburn remedies, you may have done some damage to your skin.
+If you’re searching for natural sunburn relief, you may have already done some damage to your skin.
 While a lot of people love to lay out in the sun, it can and will damage your skin, if you go unprotected.

-Many people who wear sunscreen don’t do so properly, or have misconceptions about protecting themselves from the sun.
+Many people who wear sunscreen don’t do so properly or have misconceptions about protecting themselves from the sun.
 And sometimes, try as you might, a sunburn just happens.
 To help soothe your skin, we have several natural sunburn remedies that will have you feeling at least a little better.

-Bee-Inspired Natural Sunburn Remedies
+Bee-Inspired Natural Sunburn Relief

 Our salt-based Soaks can actually help soothe itchiness and dryness associated with a mild sunburn.
 Soaks help to replenish vital minerals to the skin and help to bring back fluid balance to the surface.
 Peace Soak features the calming aroma of lavender to help soothe a tired body.